kipr/bsonbind/Readme.markdown

 =========

 BSON bind is a utility that generates C++ structs for descriptions of BSON.
-Currently, BSON bind does not support sub-documents.

 File format
 ===========